dkolom/GALA2D/README.md

 All parameters are hardcoded.
 Most of them are in main.cpp.
 The initial condition and the velocity field are defined in Fields.cpp.
-Parameter eta is set in Solver.cpp (normally you should not change it).
+The finite-difference parameter is set in Solver.cpp (normally you should not change it).

 3) Postprocess